George Waggner | Subjects

 Common subjects in George Waggner:

-- Political films (Red Nightmare,
+- Political films (Red Nightmare, The Rebellion,

 - Legal decisions (military tribunal trial scenes: Red Nightmare,